tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/快速入门/负载均衡快速入门_intl_en.md

 5. About 10 minutes later, open the bound CNAME domain name in a browser (`www.example.com`).
 If the corresponding page can be normally displayed, it indicates that the CLB instance is in effect.

 ## Configuring Redirection (optional)
 CLB supports automatic redirection and manual redirection.
-For more information, please see [Configuring Layer-7 Redirection](https://intl.cloud.tencent.com/document/product/214/8839).
+For more information, please see [Layer-7 Redirection Configuration](https://intl.cloud.tencent.com/document/product/214/8839).
-- Automatic redirection (forced HTTPS): when a PC or mobile browser accesses a web service with an HTTP request, an HTTPS response is returned to the browser after the request passes through the CLB proxy, forcing the browser to access the webpage using HTTPS.
+- Automatic redirection (forced HTTPS): When a PC or mobile browser accesses a web service with an HTTP request, an HTTPS response is returned to the browser after the request passes through the CLB proxy, forcing the browser to access the webpage using HTTPS.
-- Manual redirection: if you want to temporarily deactivate your web business in cases such as product sellout, page maintenance, or update and upgrade, you need to redirect the original page to a new page.
+- Manual redirection: If you want to temporarily deactivate your web business in cases such as product sellout, page maintenance, or update and upgrade, you need to redirect the original page to a new page.
 Otherwise, the old address in a visitor's favorites and search engine database will return a 404 or 503 error message page, degrading the user experience, resulting in traffic waste, and even invalidating the accumulated scores on search engines.

 ## Related Operations